-The regime now has a unique tax of 1%.
-Legal entities in certain domains are not eligible to apply the micro tax regime (e.g., insurance and reinsurance,
+Legal entities in certain domains are not eligible to apply the micro tax regime (insurance, gambling).

-The incentive implemented to stimulate capitalization of CIT payers is also applicable for microenterprise taxpayers for the tax due in the fourth quarter of the fiscal year.
+The incentive implemented to stimulate the capitalization of CIT payers is also applicable for microenterprise taxpayers for the tax due in the fourth quarter of the fiscal year.

-The general rate is 19%.
-Reduced rates are 9% (e.g., medicines, food, agricultural products, hotel accommodation, restaurant services, etc.) and 5% (e.g., for books, certain residential sales and photovoltaic systems, etc.).
+General rate is 19%.
+Reduced rates are 9% (e.g. medicines, food, agricultural products, hotel, restaurant services, certain residential sales and photovoltaic systems etc.) and 5% (e.g. books).